Join live or receive a link to the recording and earn a CE certificate

 - How to easily share and schedule valuable activities and resources with parents

 Gain inspiration to enhance your summer reading program.
 This recorded edWebinar will benefit PreK-5 teachers, librarians and administrators, as well as reading coaches and literacy specialists.

 About the Presenter

-Sarah Rich is a founding faculty member and second grade teacher at the Paul Cuffee Charter School in Providence, Rhode Island.
-She has been teaching for 16 years and is a recent graduate of the Highlander Institute’s Fuse RI program.
+Sarah Rich was a founding faculty member at Paul Cuffee School in Rhode Island and a teacher of 17 years.
+She graduated from the Highlander Institute’s Fuse RI Fellowship Program.
 Sarah coaches teachers and works with administration internationally, making blended personalized learning available to schools.
 Sarah uses a flipped learning model with playlists.
 Her strengths include management in a 21st century classroom, parent engagement, and data analysis.
+She now is lead teacher at Squiggle Park.
+Follow her on Twitter @edtechSAE.

 Join the PreK-3 Digital Learning community to network with educators, participate in online discussions, receive invitations to upcoming edWebinars, view past edWebinars, take a quiz to receive a CE certificate for a past edWebinar, and access free resources.